About Tikes On Bikes

 Teams of delegates construct a brand new bicycle assuming they will ultimately be involved in a bike race.
-Just as teams are about to race, the surprise is unveiled and children from an underprivileged charity group enter the room to receive their new bike!
+Just as teams are about to race, the twist occurs when the delegates donate the brand new bikes to underprivileged kids from a local charity group.
 The atmosphere changes as delegates come to realise that it is all about the “bigger picture”.

 The Tikes On Bikes team building event will see your delegates divided into teams of 6 people per team.

 Teams will compete in a series of lead-in team tasks with the belief that the final challenge will be a bike race and the whole event is a competition.
-Then the leader of the team will reveal that in fact the bikes have been built and deserving kids are here to receive the bikes in person.
+Then, the leader of the team will reveal that the bikes have been built to be donated to underprivileged children.

 Each team will build and donate a bike and helmet to a child from an underprivileged charity group.
 We will work with you to make these arrangements.

-The children will be in attendance on the day to receive their bikes from your delegates in person.
+Optional Extra: Have the children present to receive their bike from your delegates in person on the day.
 They will also present a flag with your company’s logo signed by all the children.